beacon-biosignals/OndaFormat/README.md

 - ...as a format for sharing datasets comprised of several gigabytes to several terabytes of signal data.
 - ...as a format for sharing datasets comprised of hundreds to hundreds of thousands of recordings.

-### Onda is not...

-- ...an analytics platform
-- ...a file format
-- ...a database

 ### Onda's design must...

 - ...depend only upon technologies with standardized, implementation-agnostic specifications that are well-used across multiple application domains.